iotaledger/integration-services/documentation/docs/troubleshooting.md

 }
 ```

-Notice the `key` was renamed to `keys` since we now have an asymmetric encryption and a signature key.
-Instead of responding the whole document only the created identity id is returned.
-The document can always be fetched from the `/api/v0.2/verification/latest-document/<identity-id>` endpoint.
-The `secret` key was renamed to `private` to be consistent with the new identity.rs framework.
-In addition the data model of the identity document and verifiable credentials have been updated to the latest version.
-For authentication consider to use the key: `keys.sign.private` to sign the nonce but if you are using the `@iota/is-client` this will be done automatically.
+Notice that `key` was renamed as `keys` since we now have asymmetric encryption and a signature key.
+Instead of returning the whole document, only the created identity id is returned.
+You can still fetch the document using the `/api/v0.2/verification/latest-document/<identity-id>` endpoint.
+The `secret` key was renamed as `private` to be consistent with the new identity.rs framework.
+In addition, the data model of the identity document and verifiable credentials have been updated to the latest version.
+For authentication, consider using the key: `keys.sign.private` to sign the nonce.
+If you are using the `@iota/is-client`, this will be done automatically.